ignmilton/ignmilton.github.io/DealingWithExcuses.md

 ## 2. The Late Assignment

-You are a perfectly utilitarian NIT Rourkela professor `¯\_(ツ)_/¯` who attaches exactly the same weight to the students' welfare as your own. *Hey, this is a story - I can make theoretical assumptions!* You need to have the assignments of all sixty students in your 3<sup>rd</sup> year Engineering class by the time midsemester grades go out on the 1<sup>st</sup> of March.
+You are a perfectly utilitarian NITR professor `¯\_(ツ)_/¯` who attaches exactly the same weight to the students' welfare as your own. *Hey, this is a story - I can make theoretical assumptions!* You need to have the assignments of all sixty students in your 3<sup>rd</sup> year Engineering class by the time midsemester grades go out on the 1<sup>st</sup> of March.

 You don't want to have to work during the exam time, so you set a deadline that all reports must be in by February 14<sup>th</sup> or you won't grade them and the students will fail the class. *Yup, no ulterior motives here*.